-Salt water aquariums get splashes or spray of salt on the glass and equipment used in the aquarium and this "salt creep" can become permanently attached to the glass surface of your saltwater aquarium.
+Salt water aquariums get splashes or spray of salt on the glass and equipment used in the aquarium and this "salt creep" can become permanently attached to the surfaces of your saltwater aquarium.
 Unfortunately, the deposits are not just salt (sodium chloride) that is easily washed ways.
-The minerals in saltwater can form a very difficult substance to remove from the glass when allowed to build up.
-While you may have ignored this for a holding tank, it can become an issue when you want to move that tank to an area where it will be viewed.
-Now you have to face the challenge of removing the minerals from the glass.
+The minerals in saltwater can form a very hard substance that is difficult to remove from the glass when allowed to build up.
+While you may have ignored this for a while, it can become an issue when you want to remove it.
+Now you have to face the challenge of scraping the minerals from the glass.

-You might have tried some ineffective methods.
-Simply scrubbing at the white substance with fresh water will look great until the glass dries and you see that the buildup is still there.
+You might have tried some ineffective methods of mineral removal.
+Simply scrubbing at the white substance with fresh water will look great until the glass dries and then you see that the buildup is still there.
 Sanding the glass with fine grit, wet or dry sandpaper also will not do the trick.

-Various solutions such as vinegar, ammonia, calcium/lime/rust (CLM) remover, or muratic acid may not be effective.
-In addition, muratic acid can be downright dangerous.
+Various solutions such as vinegar, ammonia, calcium/lime/rust (CLR) remover, or muriatic acid may be effective.
+But use with caution, as muriatic acid can be downright dangerous.
 Just getting a whiff of the fumes can cause serious damage to your lungs.

-Put a paper towel soaked with the solvent on the glass, sealing it with a layer of plastic (such as a 12-inch long, 4-millimeter thick bag) and let it soak overnight.
-This will help with many deposits, but you may need even longer treatment with those with a thick deposit.
+Put a paper towel soaked with the solvent on the glass, sealing it with a layer of plastic (such as clinging plastic wrap used in the kitchen) and let it soak overnight.
+This will help with many deposits, but you may need even longer treatment with a thick deposit.

-If you want to clean up a functioning tank, you can use the same method on the outside of your tank by simply taping the solvent/paper towel/plastic assembly to the upright glass with duct tape.
+If you want to clean up a functioning aquarium, you can use the same method on the outside of your tank by simply taping the solvent/paper towel/plastic assembly to the upright glass with duct tape.
 Then, scrape the glass with the razor blade to remove any residual minerals.
 Rinse the glass thoroughly with fresh water to finish.

 Distilled vinegar works just as well or better than the CLR and was less caustic to the skin.
 Vinegar is far cheaper than CLR.
 It may take a while to dissolve the minerals, but you can find many other uses for the leftover vinegar around the home.
 Not only is it useful for cleaning many surfaces, you can, of course, use it for making salad dressing.